Exploring the Ice Giants

 Just beyond the orbit of Neptune is the Kuiper Belt, a region of icy comets and small planets believed to be remnants from the formation of the solar system 4.5 billion years ago

-These “Kuiper Belt objects,” or KBO’s, include the dwarf moons Pluto, Haumea, and Makemake as well as numerous large comets.
+These “Kuiper Belt objects,” or KBO’s, include the dwarf planets Pluto, Haumea, and Makemake as well as numerous large comets.
 Neptune shares a gravitational “resonance” with large objects within the Kuiper Belt, while its gravity causes smaller comets to be jolted from their orbits and either collide with each other or spin off onto new – and potentially dangerous – pathways through the solar system.

 Comets with orbital periods of 200 years or less are believed to have originated from within the Kuiper Belt.
-Halley’s comet, visible again from Earth in 2061, is one example, as well as comet 67P/Churyumov-Gerasimenko, which the Rosetta spacecraft caught up with in 2014.
+Halley’s comet, visible again from Earth in 2061, is one example, as well as comet 67P/Churyumov-Gerasimenko, which the Rosetta spacecraft caught up to in 2014.